galenscovell/Sequel-Databases/README.md

 * Comment section for each individual post with username, content and date/time
 * Post 'like' count and comment upvoting/downvoting
 * Planned: Tag cloud
-* Planned: Port this project to Ruby on Rails and PostgreSQL
+* Planned: Remake with Ruby on Rails and MySQL

 LIVE DEMO: [ Searching for hosting! ]